 What Comes Next?

 Bring out your family members’ inner Shakespeare with this fun storytelling game that is sure to end with lots of laughter!
-Sit in a circle and give everyone a piece of paper.
-Have everybody write down the first sentence of a story, then ask everyone to pass their paper to the person to their right, who will write the story’s second sentence.
-The paper should be folded down after each subsequent writer’s turn so that the next person to receive the paper can only see the sentence written just before theirs.
+Sit in a circle, and give everyone a piece of paper.
+Have each family member write down the first sentence of a story.
+After, everyone will pass their paper to the person on their right, who will write the story’s second sentence.
+The paper should be folded down after each subsequent writer’s turn, so the next person to receive the paper can only see the sentence written just before theirs.
 Continue until you feel the stories are complete.
-Unfold the paper and have everyone take turns reading their hilarious, patchwork pieces aloud!
+Have everyone unfold their paper, take turns reading the hilarious patchwork pieces aloud!

 Paper Bag Skits

-Pull a variety of items from around the house that can be used as props for an impromptu play.
-Divide your family into groups and have them open their bags.
-Give everyone fifteen minutes to a half hour to create a short skit using the props.
-Then vote for the best one!
+Gather a variety of items from around the house that can be used as props for an impromptu play, and place them in separate bags.
+Divide your family into groups, and have each group open a bag of items.
+Give everyone between 15 to 30 minutes to create a short skit using the props.
+Then, vote for the best one!

 A Puzzle to Pass the Time